Associate Professor in Public Policy

 Tel: +44 (0) 24765 75775

-Dr Gabriel Siles-Brügge is an Associate Professor in Public Policy and the Programme Director for the MA in Public Policy.
+Dr Gabriel Siles-Brügge is an Associate Professor in Public Policy, Director of the Centre for the Study of Globalisation and Regionalisation and the Programme Director for the MA in Public Policy.

 Gabriel joined PAIS in September 2016 from the University of Manchester, where he was a Lecturer in Politics.
 Before that, Gabriel was a Lecturer in International Political Economy at Oxford Brookes University.
 He holds a PhD from the University of Sheffield.